orion-tran/filter8/README.md

 ### Packed Installation
 1. Visit the Releases of this repository.
-2. Download the filter8.zip file and unzip it, or download filter8.crx directory (likely won't work).
+2. Download the filter8.zip file and unzip it, or download filter8.crx directly (won't work while extension still isn't approved by webstore).
 3. Visit the [Chrome Extensions](chrome://extensions/) page.
 4. Enable `Developer Mode`.
 5. Refresh the page.